-We have, therefore, decided to present a different project together.
+We have, therefore, decided to present a different project all together.
 Instead of what we had initially proposed, we are going to create an environment to discuss the larger context of the relationship between non-profit spaces and artists in a commercial sphere, using our lack of agreement as a starting point.
-We want to open up this conversation to the audience and professionals of the fair and create a space of dialogue to share our different experiences.
-This is a very important topic, and presenting it at a fair represents a unique opportunity (a sort of institutional critique), with a relation of documents, interviews, and open discussions.
+We want to open this conversation to the audience and professionals of the fair and create a space of dialogue to share our different experiences.
+This is a very important topic and presenting it at a fair represents a unique opportunity (a sort of institutional critique), in relation to documents, interviews, and open discussions.
 We could even play with the idea of selling and buying this project: for example, by asking a possible buyer to decide the percentage that he or she wants to give to each of us, as well as deciding what the overall amount would be.
-Playing also around with the fair economy, of course, we will have things for sale: our editions.
+This also implies playing around with the fair economy and we will, of course, have things for sale: our editions.

-This is a very specific, experimental, and performative project that, after all of the discussions we have had, we believe is very relevant to our practice.
-After all, we are not a commercial gallery but curators interested in more than objects for sale: we are mostly interested in displaying contexts, artistic and curatorial practices, and in our conditions as workers in the cultural sphere.
+This is a very specific, experimental, and performative project that, after all the discussions we have had, we believe is very relevant to our respective practices.
+After all, we are not a commercial gallery, but curators interested in more than objects for sale: we are mostly interested in displaying contexts, artistic and curatorial practices, and in our conditions as workers in the cultural sphere.

-Our proposals are aimed at working within a team framework (curators and an artist doing an exhibition together).
-We were trying to create a model that was fair to all involved, without following any models already in place.
-We are a non-profit independent space and we really believe that one of the best – if not the best –things we have is the freedom to explore new ways and to create other possible economies.
+Our proposals are aimed at working within a team framework (curators and artists creating an exhibition together).
+We are trying to create a model that is fair to all those involved, without following models that are already in place.
+We are a not-for-profit independent space, and we really believe that one of the best – if not the best –things we have is the freedom to explore new ways and to create other possible economies.